modcomlearning/shop/README.md

 Buy me a coffee!

-### Follow this link for updades on how to create the APIs used in this project using Python.
+### Follow this link for updates on this code and how to create the APIs used in this project using Python.
 ### Cheers.